MOTTE has been engaged with the principal of remembrance for several years and initiated projects of “New Forms of Remembrance”.

 With cooperation partner ENRS part four of the project continued in 2015 in Gdańsk with students and artists from Germany, Poland and Ungary.
 Artistic Director is Dan Wolf, San Francisco, USA.The artists worked with texts and music and utilized the various languages as an artistic medium.
 The artistic process was started in collaboration with the students.
 Utilizing individual, family histories as well as other’s biographies, an intercultural dialogue results in the past touching the present.

-2016 Students from secondary schools in Germany, Hungary, Poland and Slovak Republic will spend four days in Auschwitz, where they took part in workshops at Auschwitz-Birkenau Memorial and Museum.
+2016 Students from secondary schools in Germany, Hungary, Poland and Slovak Republic will spent four days in Auschwitz, where they took part in workshops at Auschwitz-Birkenau Memorial and Museum.
 The themes of the workshops were concentrated on the history of the camp, and on the resistance movement.
 Student learned about people who managed to escape from the camp, including August Kowalczyk, Witold Pilecki, Rudolf Vrba and Alfred Wetzler.
 On the last day students presented the art project in Žilina, in Stanica – a cultural center, a unique place that brings together educational and cultural events of the region.

 Wolf Brothers – The Story